- 1. The Requirement

 Tools, such as Excel®-based checklists, planning and tracking tools (such as Omniplan® and Primavera®), and/or formal configuration management systems/change control tools, are used to identify, resolve, and track to closure discrepancies and other shortfalls to project performance.

 Occasionally these reviews surface a significant discrepancy between the actual and expected results of an activity.
-Some discrepancies are a normal part of project development activity and are resolved through the normal course of scheduled activity.
+Some discrepancies are a normal part of project development activity and are resolved through the normal course of the scheduled activity.
 These discrepancies are typically tracked informally until the developers establish a product baseline, after which discrepancies/problems are formally tracked (usually in the Problem Report and Corrective Action (PRACA) system) which requires evaluation, disposition and assurance oversight of the problem.
 The Software Development Plan or the Software Configuration Management Plan typically defines the level of the discrepancies that are required to be recorded and tracked in the formal tracking systems.
 Typically a Center has an approved process for PRACA activities.
 This requirement does not mandate a particular approach or tool as long the key elements of a corrective action activity that are described in the following paragraph are employed.

 During the course of the software development activity, once a discrepancy is found that meets the criteria for formal reporting, the software development team clearly states the issue, its area of applicability across the software development activity, and the spectrum of relevant stakeholders it involves.
 As this information is obtained, the issue is documented in the approved process tool or data repository and an analysis is conducted of the discrepancy.
 The results of a properly completed analysis provide a clear understanding of the discrepancy and a proposed course of action to further investigate and resolve the discrepancy as necessary.
-Software Change Request - Problem Report provides specific details for the information needed for documenting a problem report.
+CR-PR - Software Change Request - Problem Report provides specific details for the information needed for documenting a problem report.

 Once a corrective action activity has been approved and initiated, its progress is reviewed on a regular basis for progress and its use of planned resources.
 This information is used to assess whether the action itself is on course or deviating from the expected result.